-There is only one exception to this rule: When the angle-of-attack is zero.
-The angle-of-attack is considered to be zero if any one of four events occurs: 1) after a vertical aileron roll or snap roll; or 2) in the downline after a hammerhead; or 3) after a tailslide; or 4) in the downline after a spin element.
-In any of these cases, the lower of the two possible K-Factors and the associated FAI Aerobatic Catalogue number must be used.
+(1) The angle-of-attack (loading) is explicitly defined as zero if the snap roll occurs: 1) after a vertical aileron roll or snap roll; or 2) in the downline after a hammerhead; or 3) after a tailslide; or 4) in the downline after a spin element.
+In any of these four cases, the lower of the two possible K-Factors and the associated Aresti Aerobatic Catalogue number must be used.
 (Fig 6.10.2)